Skip to main content

 Rates of tongue tie diagnosis have been increasing exponentially since the 90’s.
 Between 2004 and 2019 the number of diagnosed tongue ties in a representative sample of infants in the US rose by 291%.
 The rates of tongue tie reversal surgery have also increased by around 10%.

 In the Brazilian study described above, ankyloglossia was identified in 15% of babies by a paediatric dentist.
-It is possible that not all of these 15% of babies would have been diagnosed with tongue tie if they were not included in the study, as not all experienced breastfeeding difficulties.
-This reflects the difficulty surrounding diagnosis due to the subjectivity and reliance on anatomical appearance.
+It is possible that not all of these 15% of babies would have been diagnosed if they were reviewed by other practitioners or if they were not included in the study, as not all experienced breastfeeding difficulties.
+This reflects the difficulty surrounding diagnosis due to the subjectivity and lack of definition.

 How is tongue tie diagnosed?

 Various classification systems and questionnaires based on measurements of the frenulum and characteristics of the frenulum and tongue are used to diagnose tongue tie.
-Tools for measuring breastfeeding difficulties are sometimes used alongside these tongue tie assessments.
+These include the TABBY and BTAT tools which only assess tongue appearance, the ATLFF which assesses tongue appearance and function, and the Martinelli tool which assesses tongue appearance, function, feeding and medical history.
+Tools for measuring breastfeeding difficulties are sometimes used alongside these assessments. .

 How is tongue tie treated?